FASEA has reported that more than 12,000 advisers have sat the FASEA exam, with approximately 11,241 advisers successfully passing.1

-Below are five tips to help you perform your best in the FASEA exam:
+Below are five tips from Dr Jeffrey Scott to help you perform your best in the FASEA exam:

 1. This is a university style exam.
 All responses, both multiple choice and short answer, are answered online.
 Nothing is permitted on your desk other than your photo identification, 1 sheet of paper and a pen.
 Make sure you turn your phone completely off (not merely to silent).

 2. Be time aware.
 Use your reading time at the beginning of the exam to review the questions (you are not permitted to respond during this time).
 The exam consists of 70-75 questions that must be answered in 3.5 hours.
 This means that you have 2-3 minutes to read and answer each question.
 Do as many of the 60-70 multiple choice questions first, as this provides quick marks.
 Answer every question as you are not penalised for getting a question wrong.
 Leave the 5-10 short answer questions until the end.
 When answering the short answer questions, you do not have time to write a War and Peace response.
 Keep it succinct and factual – 3 to 5 bullet points per question with 5 to 10 words per bullet point.
 Examiners want to know that you understand the key concepts, issues and theories, and can demonstrate applied knowledge.

 3. Understand the key themes.
 There appears to be key themes that permeate through each of the FASEA exams that are often linked back to the FASEA Code of Ethics: Best interest; integrity; value for money; conflict of interest; client put in a better financial position; circumvention of the law; and remuneration structures.
 These themes will be vital in answering a significant proportion of the questions.